-Primary care consists of office visits, house calls and hospital visits provided by a primary care physician (PCP) (in the POE and POE-G Plans) or other provider for consultations, diagnosis and treatment of injury and disease.
+Primary care consists of office visits, house calls and HOSPITAL visits provided by a Primary Care Provider or other PROVIDER for consultations, diagnosis and treatment of injury and disease.

 PREVENTIVE CARE consists of services provided on an OUTPATIENT basis at a physician's office, an alternate facility or a hospital.
 Preventive care services encompass medical services that have been demonstrated by clinical evidence to be safe and effective in either the early detection of disease or in the prevention of disease, have been proven to have a beneficial effect on health outcomes and, as required under applicable law, include the following: